georgekcibi/docker-wordpress/README.md

 # Deploying Wordpress in a Docker container

-This is a documentation to create a Wordpress website using Docker containers.
+This is a documentation on deploying wordpress on a docker container.
 Running WordPress in Docker requires two separate containers: a web container, running Apache and PHP, and a database container, hosting MySQL.

 ## Prerequisites